-Tasks can vary based on the nature of the dispute, the experience of the attorney, and whether he's representing the plaintiff or defendant.
+Tasks can vary based on the nature of the dispute, the experience of the attorney, and whether he's representing the plaintiff or the defendant.

 Education and Training

 A litigation lawyer must have achieved her juris doctor degree from a law school accredited by the American Bar Association.
-This means first earning a four-year degree in addition to three additional years in law school.
+It means first earning a four-year degree in addition to three additional years in law school.
 Attorneys must then pass the bar exam and be admitted to the bar in the state in which they wish to practice.

 It's often helpful to be admitted to the bar in neighboring states as well for a wider potential client base and increased job opportunities.

 Litigation attorneys in a plaintiff's case often conduct an initial case investigation to determine if enough evidence exists to warrant filing a lawsuit.
 In a defendant's case, he'll assess what evidence exists to defend a potential or existing suit against his client.

 The investigation process can include locating witnesses, taking witness statements, gathering documents, interviewing the client, and investigating the facts leading to the dispute.

 Litigation attorneys often engage in pre-litigation settlement discussions to attempt to resolve the matter before a lawsuit is filed.